Aliases for CENPB Gene

 GeneCards Summary for CENPB Gene

 CENPB (Centromere Protein B) is a Protein Coding gene.
-Diseases associated with CENPB include Crest Syndrome and Raynaud Disease.
+Diseases associated with CENPB include Raynaud Disease and Crest Syndrome.
 Among its related pathways are FOXM1 transcription factor network.
-GO annotations related to this gene include nucleic acid binding and chromatin binding.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and chromatin binding.
 An important paralog of this gene is TIGD4.

 UniProtKB/Swiss-Prot for CENPB Gene

 Interacts with centromeric heterochromatin in chromosomes and binds to a specific 17 bp subset of alphoid satellite DNA, called the CENP-B box (PubMed:11726497).
 May organize arrays of centromere satellite DNA into a higher-order structure which then directs centromere formation and kinetochore assembly in mammalian chromosomes (Probable).